uracles/Calculator-App_html-css-js/README.md

 CSS3: For styling the user interface and adding visual elements.
 JavaScript: For implementing the calculator logic and interactivity.

-__Contribution__
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 __Author__
 Created and maintained by Your Merakool.